ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/security/write-protection/index.md

 controlling the SE is called Cr50.
 This secure element firmware is fully authored and controlled by Google.

-Note that even in case of the devices protected by the SE, opening up the device and disconnecting the battery would still disable write protection.
+Note that even for devices protected by the SE, opening up the device and disconnecting the battery may still disable write protection.
+If disconnecting the battery does not disable write protection immediately, then see the [guide for firmware unlock on 2023+ devices].

 ## Software write protect